Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 ## Purpose of RADIUS/(D)TLS

 The main focus of RADIUS/TLS and RADIUS/DTLS is to provide means to secure communication between RADIUS peers using TLS or DTLS.
-The most important use of this specification lies in roaming environments where RADIUS packets need to be transferred through different administrative domains and untrusted, potentially hostile networks.
+The most important use of this specification lies in roaming environments where RADIUS packets need to be sent across insecure or untrusted networks.
 An example for a worldwide roaming environment that uses RADIUS over TLS to secure communication is eduroam as described in {{?RFC7593}}

 ## Changes from RFC6614 (RADIUS/TLS) and RFC7360 (RADIUS/DTLS)